Desert Marauders

-Desert Marauders is an album by American jazz pianist Art Lande and the band Rubisa Patrol recorded in 1977 and released on the ECM label.
+Desert Marauders is an album by Art Lande and Rubisa Patrol in June 1977 and released on ECM the following year.
+The quartet features trumpeter Mark Isham and rhythm section Bill Douglass and Kurt Wortman.

 Reception

-The Allmusic review by Michael G. Nastos awarded the album 3 stars stating "This is solid, contemporary improvisational music, a touch laidback, and makes one wish this ensemble would have carried on.
-They were special".
+The AllMusic review by Michael G. Nastos awarded the album 3 stars stating "This is solid, contemporary improvisational music, a touch laidback, and makes one wish this ensemble would have carried on.
+They were special."

+DownBeat assigned the album 4.5 stars.
+Michael Zipkin wrote, "Although Lande is the "leader" of the date, writing four of the five tunes, his presence—while always unquestionable — is never overpowering or excessively upfront.
+This is indeed a band, one that listens to one another, displaying a sort of flowing cohesion that is anything but predictable".